Hospice and Palliative Medicine

 - Wound Care Center

-Jeffrey T. Berger, M.D., Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at Winthrop-University Hospital and Professor of Medicine at Stony Brook University School of Medicine.
+Jeffrey T. Berger, M.D., Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at NYU Winthrop Hospital and Professor of Medicine at Stony Brook University School of Medicine.
 Dr. Berger is Board Certified in both Internal Medicine and Hospice and Palliative Medicine.

 Pavel Groysman, D.O., Physician Faculty Member, is Board Certified in Internal Medicine, Geriatric Medicine, and Board Eligible in Palliative Medicine, having completed a prestigious fellowship at Memorial Sloan Kettering Cancer Center in New York.

 Dr. Groysman received his medical degree with honors from New York College of Osteopathic Medicine in 2010.
-His Internal Medicine residency and Geriatrics fellowship training took place at Winthrop-University Hospital.
+His Internal Medicine residency and Geriatrics fellowship training took place at NYU Winthrop Hospital.
 Dr. Groysman’s particular expertise is in treating patients with cancer related conditions.